t8/arlink/README.md

 ## Querying for Wallets

-In order to query for a wallet address from a different blockchain, see the GraphQL examples below:.......------
+In order to query for a wallet address from a different blockchain, see the GraphQL examples below:.......------------

 To get all transactions of linked wallets for a given user:
 ```